learnsomuch/learnsomuch.github.io/_posts/2015-03-31-zabbix-cookbook-packt-publishing.markdown

 You will begin with learning the Zabbix installation and configuration steps in detail, and then move on to exploring its interface and architecture.
 You will then work with groups, users, and permissions.
 The book will then take you through monitoring and testing with Zabbix.
 Followed by this, you will gain insights into using templates, and also create impressive graphs and maps for data visualization and reporting.
 Towards the end of the book, you will learn how to maintain, upgrade, and troubleshoot your Zabbix infrastructure.

-### 6. Shopping

-* Here, They charge extra money for bottle.
-If you return back the empty bottle, you will get back the charged money.
-* Once shopping is done, after payment is done, they greet you with "Tschuss"(Bye) and you often have to respond back.

 ### About author - Patrik Uytterhoeven